MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-splunk-uf.md

 ## Configure Splunk Universal Forwarder

-When you download Splunk Universal Forwarder, a wizard will open to configure the forwarder.
+When you download Splunk Universal Forwarder, a wizard opens to configure the forwarder.

-1. In the wizard, set the **Recieving Indexer** to point to the system hosting the Kusto Splunk Universal Forwarder connector.
+1. In the wizard, set the **Receiving Indexer** to point to the system hosting the Kusto Splunk Universal Forwarder connector.
 Enter `127.0.0.1` for the **Hostname or IP** and `9997` for the port.
 Leave the **Destination Indexer** blank.

     For more information, see [Enable a receiver for Splunk Enterprise](https://docs.splunk.com/Documentation/Forwarder/9.1.1/Forwarder/Enableareceiver).